Odds are you’ve heard the word ketosis at some point. You likely know it has something to do with eating low amounts of carbohydrates.

-Still, though, many people don’t grasp what exactly ketosis means from a physiological standpoint, nor do they understand the vast benefits it can have.
+However, many people don’t grasp what exactly ketosis means from a physiological standpoint, nor do they understand the vast benefits it can have.

-Lucky for you, we will cover all the pertinent science of ketosis in this article.
-Better yet, we will give you an overview of how to reap the benefits of ketosis in your daily life!
+We will give you an overview of how to reap the benefits of ketosis in your daily life!

-At its most basic, ketosis is a natural metabolic process that your body uses to survive during times of food restriction (especially carbohydrate restriction).
+Ketosis is a natural metabolic process that your body uses to survive during times of food restriction (especially carbohydrate restriction).

 Technically, this type of ketosis is referred to as “nutritional ketosis”; people with type-1 diabetes may achieve ketosis by not using sufficient insulin.